paulobariri2/TorrentService/README.md

 ## Usage

 You must install `transmission-cli` to use this service.
+Also you must define below environment variable.

+- `KILL_SCRIPT=<path to killscript.sh folder>`

 ### Search torrents